Identifying snake species in Hong Kong can be very difficult

 So, how do you tell the difference between these three species and avoid potentially deadly interactions with a Many Banded Krait?

 To start, we can discuss the single most effective differentiator between these three snakes: Dorsal Scales.
 What are ‘Dorsal Scales’?
-As you’d imagine they are the scales the run along the middle of the snakes spine on the top of the body and if you look closely here you’ll see one of these snakes is not like the others.
+As you’d imagine they are the scales that run along the middle of the snakes spine on the top of the body and if you look closely here you’ll see one of these snakes is not like the others.
 Can you see it?
 That’s right, the snake in the middle has enlarged dorsal scales, where the snakes on the left and right have uniformly sized scales.
 As you might have guessed the one in the middle is the Many Banded Krait and this point of differentiation, as far as we know is consistent across individuals of the species.
-With that said in order to make this determination you’d have to be quite close to the snake which would have to be quite still so even though it is an effective differentiator it’s rarely safe to do so.
+With that said in order to make this determination you’d have to be quite close to the snake which would have to be quite still so even though it is an effective differentiator it’s rarely safe to use it.

 Now let’s talk head scales.
 On snakes this small getting this close to their head could be quite dangerous so unfortunately we need to lead off by saying this is not a great approach to differentiating the species.
 Perhaps more importantly, if you look closely at the above image and ignore the color differences for a moment you’ll see that each of these snakes have very similar head scales.
 If you don’t believe me go ahead and count them!
 Also, just to clarify, even small snakes can have wide variation in color so the differences here will not be consistent across individuals.